What Does it Take to Be an Audio or Video Equipment Technician?

 - Lighting Equipment Operator

-Job Demand for Audio and Video Equipment Technicians
+Are There Job Opportunities for Audio and Video Equipment Technicians?

 In the United States, there were 83,300 jobs for Audio or Video Equipment Technician in 2016.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 10,700 new jobs for Audio or Video Equipment Technician by 2026.
 Due to new job openings and attrition, there will be an average of 9,000 job openings in this field each year.